uw-cmg/MAST-ML/docs/source/00_acknowledgements.rst

 MAST-ML documentation:

-An overview of code documentation and tutorials for getting started with MAST-ML can be found `here <https://mastmldocs.readthedocs.io/en/latest/>`_
+An overview of code documentation and guides for installing MAST-ML can be found `here <https://mastmldocs.readthedocs.io/en/latest/>`_

+A number of Jupyter notebook tutorials detailing different MAST-ML use cases can be found `here <https://github.com/uw-cmg/MAST-ML/tree/dev_Ryan_2020-12-21/examples>`_

 **Funding**